WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/assignment_1/readme.md

 # Red Dragon AI Advanced Computer Vision Course
 ## Assignment 1

 This repository contains the code and write-up for the first assignment of the Advanced Computer Vision course by Red Dragon AI.
 The assignment requires us to classify the category of a sketch as provided by the [QuickDraw](https://github.com/googlecreativelab/quickdraw-dataset) dataset.
+The code is written in Tensorflow 2.0.

 ### Data
 The dataset we used is the set of images provided in `.npy` format.
 As the official site mentioned, the images are simplified into a 28x28 grayscale bitmap which are aligned to the center of the drawing's bounding box.
 Some examples are shown below.
 The dataset in this assignment has been filtered to contain only 20 classes out of the full 345 categories, with approximately 2.5 million drawings.
 Due to the limited hardware processing capabilities, only 12,500 images per category is used as the dataset for this assignment, leading to a total of 250,000 drawings.
 Some sample drawings are shown in Fig. 1 below.